 Let in this section $0 < \xr < 1$ and $0 < \xs < 1$ be constant.
 The intention is to choose them later such that $\xmartFs{\xs}{\xr}{\xbets} > 0$ as application to the irregular type.
 This choice is always possible in the irregular case since by continuity $\xmartFs{\xs}{\xr}{\xbets}$ cannot be strictly positive only on the boundaries.

-The interpretation of $\xr$ and $\xs$ is as determining the fitness spanned by three segments of each walk with $\xs$ determining the fitness fraction spanned by the middle segment, and $\xr$ determining the distribution of the remaining fitness span onto the first and last segment.
+Recall that the parameters $\xr$ and $\xs$ determine the fitness spanned by three segments of each walk with $\xs$ determining the fitness fraction spanned by the middle segment, and $\xr$ determining the distribution of the remaining fitness span onto the first and last segment.
 More concretely the intended fitness span of the first segment is $\xbet\xns\xr$, of the second $\xbet\xs$ and the third $\xbet\xns\xnr$, adding up to the full fitness span $\xbet$ that needs to be crossed (see Sect.~\ref{Sec:Statements}, eq.~\eqref{Eq:walk} ).

-For each edge on the genotype space we can consider the interval formed by the fitness values of the two nodes incident to it.
-If a walk from $\xaL$ to $\xbL$ is quasi-accessible, then it contains exactly one edge with a fitness interval containing the fitness value $\xbet\xns\xr$.
-Let this edge be $(\xxL,\xxL')$.
-Similarly there is exactly one edge containing the fitness value $\xbet\p{1-\xns\xnr}$.
-Let this edge be $(\xyL,\xyL')$.
-These two edges segment the walk in the closest possible way according to the intended fitness spans mentioned above.
-A walk is quasi-accessible only if each of the three segments $\xaL \rightarrow \xxL$, $\xxL' \rightarrow \xyL$ and $\xyL' \rightarrow \xbL$ are quasi-accessible.
+For each arrow on the genotype space we can consider the interval formed by the fitness values of the two genotypes incident to it.
+If a walk from $\xaL$ to $\xbL$ is accessible, then it contains exactly one arrow with a fitness interval containing the fitness value $\xbet\xns\xr$.
+Let this arrow be $(\xxL,\xxL')$ and let $S^{12}_{\xxL,\xxL'}$ be an indicator variable for this fitness value falling on to the arrow $(\xxL, \xxL')$.
+Similarly there is exactly one arrow containing the fitness value $\xbet\p{1-\xns\xnr}$.
+Let this arrow be $(\xyL,\xyL')$ and the corresponding indicator $S^{23}_{\xyL,\xyL'}$.
+These two arrows segment the walk in the closest possible way according to the intended fitness spans mentioned above.
+A walk is accessible only if each of the three segments $\xaL \rightarrow \xxL$, $\xxL' \rightarrow \xyL$ and $\xyL' \rightarrow \xbL$ are accessible.